Minnesota Timberwolves: Playoffs In Sight, Making This Fan’s Guarded Hope Want Out [Opinion]

 Perhaps I was wrong.

-The first game in a very long time that I watched the entirety of was the Timberwolves, Warriors game this past Friday.
+The first game in a very long time that I watched the entirety of was the Timberwolves-Warriors game this past Friday.
 It’s been awhile since I remember being so engrossed in a Timberwolves game.
 Not only was Minnesota a worthy opponent against probably the best team in the NBA, but we actually won!
 This victory against Golden State was unique in that the Target Center, where the Timberwolves hold their games, had a record-breaking crowd of 20,412 fans.

 Is this the turning point I’ve been waiting for?
 Does Minnesota have a chance to claim an NBA Championship for themselves?
 My heart says “yes,” but my head cautions against letting that hope spring free.